Cavalier King Charles Spaniel health problems

 Bone and joint problems

-With patellar luxation, the spaniel’s kneecap slips out of its normal position and is often associated with skeletal deformities that are present at birth.
-Keeping your dog at a healthy weight and avoiding too much exercise can help ease the pressure on the joint and knee cap and reduce the severity of the condition in the future.
+With patellar luxation, the spaniel’s kneecap slips out of its normal position.
+It is often associated with skeletal deformities that are present at birth.
+Keeping your dog at a healthy weight and avoiding too much exercise can help ease pressure on the joint and knee cap and reduce the severity of the condition in the future.

 Elbow and Hip Dysplasia